mostly-ai/mostlyai-mock/README.md

         "primary_key": "customer_id",
     },
     "warehouses": {
-        "description": "Warehouses of a hardware store",
+        "prompt": "Warehouses of a hardware store",
         "columns": {
             "warehouse_id": {"prompt": "the unique id of the warehouse", "dtype": "integer"}, "name": {"prompt": "the name of the warehouse", "dtype": "string"},